Whatsapp Icon

 Immunotherapy

-Immunotherapy boosts the body's natural defenses to fight the cancer.
+Immunotherapy boosts the body's natural defences to fight cancer.
 It works by helping the immune system recognize and destroy cancer cells more effectively.
 Immunotherapy has been a breakthrough in melanoma treatment, particularly for advanced stages.

 Targeted Therapy